culshoefer/codeCurriculum-gitbook/chapter3.md

     return newAlien

 def createAliens(cols, rows):
-    here the code for creating the array of aliens.
-For every alien, it should create the alien and add it to the array.
-We do this to pass the array to our Game class later.
-The code below should look similar to the one above, except for one point: aliens = []
+    code for creating the array of aliens; we do this to pass the array to our Game class later. the code here should look similar to the one in drawAliens(), except for one point

+    aliens = []
     for i in range(cols):
         row = []